James-Oduor/Basketball-team-cards/README.md

 ## Project Overview

 This project demonstrates how to use modern JavaScript methods while building an interactive web application that showcases a basketball team's players.
 Users can view detailed player information and filter the displayed players by specific criteria such as position or nickname.
+This is a hyperlink to this project https://hoopsforkidsteam.netlify.app/

 ![image](https://github.com/user-attachments/assets/86f58f6c-8123-492f-acbb-552169b3e02a)